Luke Hodge: Personal life

 Hodge married long-time girlfriend since high school, Lauren Kirkman, in 2009 and has four sons, Cooper, Chase, Leo and Tanner.

+He is a first cousin of Melbourne Vixens netballer Zara Walters.

 He earned the nickname 'The General' (which would later be the title of his 2017 autobiography) for his leadership abilities both on and off the field.

 On 9 February 2020, Hodge participated in the ten-overs-a-side Bushfire Cricket Bash.
 Playing for Ricky Ponting's XI, Hodge scored 11* from 4 balls batting at seven, hitting two boundaries off the final over (which was bowled by golfer Cameron Smith).
 He then bowled the fourth and sixth overs of Adam Gilchrist's XI's innings, and bowled Gilchrist with his second delivery, finishing with 1/8.

 Media career

 Luke Hodge appears regularly on a Melbourne radio station segment during the football season.

 In 2011, Hodge competed in the third season of the Channel Seven television series Australia's Greatest Athlete.
 He also made special guest appearances on Channel Seven's Football coverage while still playing as a special comments commentator from the 2016 season onward.
 From the 2020 season, he joined the network's Friday night commentary team on a permanent basis while remaining based in Brisbane.